 - tapioca starch/flour: Substitute 2 Tbsp tapioca starch for 1 Tbsp cornstarch; or 1 Tbsp tapioca starch for 1 Tbsp flour (per Bob’s Red Mill package).
 This is my preferred thickener because of its high Resistant Starch (RS) content.
 See also quote from Mercola, below, about the health benefits of tapioca starch.

-- unbleached white, or whole-grain flour (wheat): substitute 2 Tbsp flour for 1 Tbsp cornstarch; or 1 Tbsp flour for 1 Tbsp tapioca starch.
+- wheat flour (unbleached white, or whole-grain flour): substitute 2 Tbsp flour for 1 Tbsp cornstarch; or 1 Tbsp flour for 1 Tbsp tapioca starch.